quasarstream/PHP-FFmpeg-video-streaming/README.md

     - DASH and HLS:
         - **[FFmpeg(ffplay)](https://github.com/FFmpeg/FFmpeg)**
         - **[VLC media player](https://github.com/videolan/vlc)**

+As you may know, **[IOS](https://www.apple.com/ios)** does not have native support for DASH.
+Although there are some libraries such as **[Viblast](https://github.com/Viblast/ios-player-sdk)** and **[MPEGDASH-iOS-Player](https://github.com/MPEGDASHPlayer/MPEGDASH-iOS-Player)** to support this technique, I have never tested them.
+So if you know any IOS player that supports DASH Stream and also works fine, please add it to the above list.

 **NOTE:** You should pass a manifest of stream(e.g. `https://www.aminyazdanpanah.com/PATH_TO_STREAM_DIRECTORY/dash-stream.mpd` or `/PATH_TO_STREAM_DIRECTORY/hls-stream.m3u8` ) to these players.